open-sauced/actions/README.md

 ## opensauced-admin
 This action is powered by the OPEN_SAUCED_APP_ID (installed on all goal repos) and updates the contents of the data.json files with the newest data every Wednesday and Saturday.

+_Not meant for 3rd party usage outside this repository._

 **example usage:**
 ```yml
 jobs: